PatriziaGessa/Tarifberater/tests/happy_path/renewable-energy/happy_path_renewable_energy.md

 ## Overview

-This document outlines the happy path scenarios for testing the "Nur Strom aus erneuerbarer Energie" option within the tariff recommendation form.
+This document outlines the happy path scenario for testing the "Nur Strom aus erneuerbarer Energie" option within the tariff recommendation form.
-The happy path scenarios are designed to verify that the system behaves as expected when the user interacts with the form correctly.
+The happy path scenario is designed to verify that the system behaves as expected when the user interacts with the form correctly.

 ## Test Case: Happy Path for "Nur Strom aus erneuerbarer Energie"